 SUBPART 212.70 —LIMITATION ON CONVERSION OF PROCUREMENT FROM COMMERCIAL ACQUISITION PROCEDURES

-(Added January 31, 2018)

 212.7000 Scope.

 This subpart implements section 856 of the National Defense Authorization Act for Fiscal Year 2016 (Pub.
 L. 114-92).

 212.7001 Procedures.

 (a) Limitation.

 (1) For a procurement valued at more than $1 million, but less than $100 million, previously procured under a prime contract using FAR part 12 procedures based on a commercial item determination made by a military department, a defense agency, or another DoD component, prior to converting the procurement from commercial acquisition procedures to noncommercial acquisition procedures under FAR part 15, the head of the contracting activity shall determine in writing, upon recommendation from the contracting officer for the procurement that—